 - Sources are renewable and natural materials

-- Sustain soil life by adding organic matter
+- Sustain soil life by adding organic matter and increasing the soil’s microbial population

 - Accelerate remediation of contaminated soil